Best Stage Pianos and Portable Keyboards: Reviews and 2018 Buyer’s Guide

 There are several top quality brands that offer an array of wonderful stage pianos.
 With all the great portable keyboards on the market today, it’s becoming increasingly difficult to settle on the best one for you.
 In this article, we narrow it down to the five best portable keyboards out there.

-The Nord Stage 2 has been touted as one of the best stage pianos in the industry, and the Stage 2 Ex lives up to the high expectations.
+The Nord Stage series pianos have been touted as some of the best stage pianos in the industry, and the Nord Stage 3 88 lives up to the high expectations.
 It is boldly designed with a bright red exterior and straightforward layout.
 This 88-key version is equipped with Nord’s Hammer Action keyboard, giving you fully-weighted hammer action.

-The Stage 2 Ex comes with the new Factory Bank that offers an array of sounds, including 5 grand pianos, 7 upright pianos, 11 electric pianos, clavinet and harpsichord.
+The Stage 3 88 comes with the new Factory Bank that offers an array of realistic and synth sounds.
 You also have free access to the excellent Nord Sample Library, with a large and constantly updated sample selection.

-The Nord Stage 2 Ex is a great option if you’re looking for something truly versatile.
+The Nord Stage 3 88 is a great option if you’re looking for something truly versatile.
 However, expect to be set back a pretty penny for this beautiful instrument.

 The Roland doesn’t overwhelm with its streamlined layout.
 The panel is generally clean and easy to navigate and features a large, backlit LCD display that is easy to read in any lighting.
 You can also customize your piano sounds through the Piano Designer, and you can store your changes for later use.